Mauritius

 | ∅ // no treaties match | ||||

-NOT AT ALL.
-Mauritius has signed every exchange framework that matters and operates a public corporate registry.
-Whatever you do here (earn, hold, structure) is reportable, accessible, or both.
-Privacy is not the strategy in this jurisdiction.
+Mauritius signed every exchange framework that matters and runs a public corporate registry.
+Whatever you do here (earn, hold, structure) is reported, searchable, or both.

-PARTLY.
-Press freedom in Mauritius is partial (RSF rank #51) and crypto sits untaxed, but 1 CBDC project(s) are in development.
-The current crypto freedom may not survive the new payment rails.
+Press freedom in Mauritius is partial (RSF rank #51) and crypto rides untaxed, but 1 CBDC project(s) are under construction.

 | Program | Status | Cross-border | Sources |